Mr-Richards/unwindtime/README.md

 - Alicia Trujillo
 - Tekraj Gurung

-They transformed the project into typescript, made the CSS a lot nicer and added new features and tests (for which I am really grateful).
+They transformed the project into typescript, made the CSS a lot nicer and added new features and tests.

 # Getting Started with Unwind